goldjacob29/project-euler/README.md

 p1 = sum [x | x <- [1..999], x `mod` 3 == 0 || x `mod` 5 == 0]
 ```

-This problem is pretty straightforward, taking advantage of list comprehensions.

 Problem 4:

 A palindromic number reads the same both ways.
 The largest palindrome made from the product of two 2-digit numbers is 9009 = 91 × 99.